SC woman charged with murder after 3-month-old suffers deadly head injury

 NORTH CHARLESTON, S.C.
-(WCBD/WBTW) – Authorities are investigating a fatal case of child abuse involving a 3-month-old.
+(WCBD) – Authorities are investigating a deadly case of child abuse involving a 3-month-old.

 Hospital staff told officers an infant was brought in to the hospital suffering severe trauma.